basil08/jekyll-now/about.md

 You can know about my reading endeavours [here](/bookshelf)

+## Origami and Electronics

+You can find me folding or tinkering with a Pi or something on some weekends.
+(Honestly, the chances of that have diminished due to school and I loathe it)

 ## Contact me

 Have a suggestion, idea or just wanna talk?
 Shoot me an email [here](mailto:basillabib01@gmail.com) and I'll be happy to chat back!